amyhua/bananatext/README.md

 * Schedule reminder texts
 * Schedule recurring reminder texts (for X recurrences / until a certain date)
 * Schedule texts in bulk to multiple contacts
-* Create dynamic text programs with prompts and conditional responses.
+* Create dynamic text questionnaires with prompts and conditional responses.
-  * Collect responses from dynamic text programs
+  * Collect responses from dynamic text questionnaires, and display them back to the user
-*  QR code to text conversion for text programs
+*  QR code to text conversion for text questionnaires
+*  Text templates for custom texts, “hey {customerName}, your order of {product} was shipped!”
+*  bulk upload and download (csv) of contacts (phone numbers + groups) and questionnaire responses
+*  (Tabled) bidding
+*  Individual two-way texting

 ## Use Cases
 * [Bulk texting customers](https://www.eztexting.com/)